Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

 3.1 IMPORT TABLES
 -----------------

-Import all the tables from a specific datasource to the Crossdata catalog.
-It incorporates all the underlying metadata needed by the datasource provider in order to create a Spark BaseRelation.
+It's possible to import all the tables from a specific datasource to the Crossdata catalog.
+It incorporates all the underlying metadata needed by the datasource in order to create a Spark BaseRelation.

 Once the tables are imported, they are persisted.
 If there is an existing table with the same name, this table will be ignored.